 Successful entrepreneurs need to have a broader perspective to create systems to help their business scale and operate without them one day.

 Guy Kawasaki said it well: "Ideas are easy.
 Implementation is hard."

-By executing and being first to the market, you can seize the "first mover advantage.”
-Simply put: if you're the first to market with a good idea, your competition will have to play catch-up.
-Factors like brand recognition and switching costs will work in your favor and make it harder for others to replicate your success.
+By executing and being first to the market, you can seize the "first-mover advantage."
+So, if you're the first to market a good idea, your competition will have to play catch up.
+Early brand recognition works in your favor and makes it harder for others to replicate your success.

 The classic example is Amazon.
 By the time their success prompted competitors to start their own online bookstores, Amazon had already taken a big enough market share to make competition nearly impossible.
-Their execution — not their bright idea — is what changed the way the world shops.
+Their execution (not just their idea) is what changed the way the world shops.

 In the long run, it's better to focus on developing a minimum viable product, launching, and optimizing based on feedback, rather than trying to get it right the first time with an untested idea of a "perfect" product.

 How to Become an Entrepreneur

 In the U.S., 1 in 278 adults started a business in 2020.
 Though it’s a common undertaking, no two paths are alike and the process can be overwhelming.
 Unless you have an entrepreneurship degree, chances are you have little idea how to get started.